Furnace Prices Review: Types, Taxes and Cost

-For Energy Star approved geothermal heat pumps, you can receive a federal tax credit of up to 30 percent.
+For Energy Star approved geothermal heat pumps, you are elgible for a federal tax credit of up to 30 percent.
 This credit ends on Dec.
 31, 2016.

 There are also some communities or local, nonprofit organizations that will dispose of your old furnace for free when you elect to purchase or install a new, energy efficient furnace.

 These deductions vary and not all Energy Star-certified equipment is eligible for tax credits.

 To find out your eligibility, visit Energy Star.
 To find out about energy efficiency programs in your state, contact your state's Department of Energy or consult your local building inspector.